wulu-epic/manga-api/README.md

 # Manga App

 This project is a Python-based application for searching, retrieving, and downloading manga from a specified server.
-The application uses various classes and methods to interact with the server's API and manage manga data.
+Although there is no interface as of right now, it is planned somewhere in the next 500000000000 years

 ## Features